Updated: 15 May 2019

 #8 World's largest indoor theme park (IMG Worlds of Adventure)

 The best thing about this theme park is that it is open and accessible throughout the year, unlike many other attractions in Dubai which either shut down or are nearly impossible to enjoy during the sweltering summer months.
 The entire theme park is located indoors in an air-conditioned sprawling area, with numerous retail outlets, rides, and eateries to keep you busy for several hours.
+This is one of the world records in the UAE that appeals to the children and adults alike!

 Click here for more information on the parks, opening time and tickets.